The long wait is finally over.

 If you’re looking to run a tubeless, tan sidewall set up, you’re out of luck.
-The tubeless ready version is only available in black color.
-Besides, that, Vittoria has plans to make the 30c available in both tubular and clincher in the near future.
+The tubeless-ready version is only available in black color.
+Besides that, Vittoria has plans to make the 30c available in both tubular and clincher shortly.

 The Geeky Cyclist's Verdict on the Vittoria Corsa Race G2

 - Suppleness - 10/10 10/10

 - Weight - 9/10 9/10